aJanker/Morpheus-SQLiteEvaluation/README.md

 In order to show a GUI and refactor a single file of this case study "ide-like" just execute `./run.sh sqlite/sqlite3.c`.

 Good luck.
-In case of problems contact someone of us.
+In case of problems contact Good luck.
+In case of problems contact [me](mailto:janker@fim.uni-passau.de).